MyPaulo/MyPaulo/README.md

 👨‍🏫 **Teaching Assistant** for Assembly Language Programming
 🛠️ **IT Support Specialist** with extensive experience in technical troubleshooting
 💻 **Computer Support Professional** skilled in hardware/software diagnostics
-🖥️ **System Administrator** experienced with Windows, Linux, and network infrastructure
+🖥️ **IT Administrator** experienced with Windows, Linux, and network infrastructure
 📡 **Network Technologist** with telecom industry background (Ericsson, Huawei equipment)

 ## 🔭 currently working on...